eduNEXT/tutor-contrib-picasso/README.rst

 .. |Test Badge| image:: https://img.shields.io/github/actions/workflow/status/edunext/tutor-contrib-picasso/.github%2Fworkflows%2Ftests.yml?label=Test
    :alt: GitHub Actions Workflow Test Status

-Picasso is a `Tutor`_ plugin that simplifies pre-build processes, such as preparing Docker images with private requirements, executing commands before the build, and adding themes.
-Everything is managed through commands, making it easy to integrate into automated environments.
+Picasso is a `Tutor`_ plugin that streamlines and automates complex pre-build tasks into a cohesive command.

+Current features include:

+- Adding private requirements: install private packages or dependencies in edx-platform.
+- Executing a bundle of commands: run multiple commands in a specific order with a single command.
+- Adding themes: manage custom themes to personalize Open edX.

 This plugin is based on https://github.com/eduNEXT/tutor-contrib-edunext-distro